 Early in his long stay in Congress, Patman introduced his most remembered piece of legislation, a bill to make good on the government’s promise to pay a “bonus” to veterans of the First World War.
 A Texan with remarkable staying power, he died in office in 1976 during his 24th two-year term.

 Richard King, an Irish immigrant who escaped the tenement hell of New York to create an empire in the Lone Star State, took his last breath on April 14, 1885.

-The San Jacinto hero’s lifelong battle with the bottle is the subject of the “This Week in Texas History” column for Wednesday, February 12 through Tuesday, February 18.
-If you missed it in your local paper, you can read it with your own private email subscription available at the “General Store” on this web site.
+The story of the King Ranch is the subject of the “This Week in Texas History” column for the week of Wednesday, April 9 through Tuesday, April 15.
+Your local paper doesn’t carry it?
+Read the longest running, most widely read feature of its kind with your very own private email subscription available on this web site.

-The Texas tycoon in Tinsel Town is the subject of “This Week in Texas History” for Wednesday, January 29 through Tuesday, February 4.
-Be sure to read this column in your local newspaper or with your very own private email subscription available on this web site.
+This is the subject of “This Week in Texas HIstory” for Wednesday, April 2 through Tuesday, April 8.
+If your local newspaper does not carry this longest running feature of its kind, you can read it each and every week with your very own private email subscription available on this web site.

 Republican John Tower, a pint-size college professor from Wichita Falls, did the impossible on April 4, 1961 by leading four Democrats in a special election to fill Vice-President Lyndon Johnson’s vacant seat in the U.S. Senate.

 Practically everyone, including most Republicans, dismissed Tower’s surprisingly strong showing as a fluke and gave him no chance to defeat William Blakely in the runoff on May 27.
 Tower not only whipped his overconfident foe but went on to win three six-year terms in 1966, 1972 and 1978 before retiring from the Senate.